Chapter 3

 The church no longer believes in a literal hell where people suffer

-(What then of the papal infallibility in doctrinal matters of previous centuries?)
+(What then of the papal infallibility

 But, you might say: “Are there not many references to hell throughout the Bible?”
 Yes, indeed!
 But the great majority of these use the word “hell” to describe nothing more than “the grave”.
 The English word originally denoted simply a “covering up”.
 It is derived from Old English hel, or helle (about 725), which comes from Proto-Germanic halja, meaning “one who covers up or hides something”, which is what one does when burying a body.
 It is interesting that the Hebrew word sheol, שְׁאוֹל is translated in the KJV as “grave” exactly the same number of times as it is “hell”, suggesting an equivalent meaning.
 So the occurrence of the word “hell” in the Bible does not normally denote a place of fiery torment, simply a hidden place, the grave.

 The belief in hell-fire torments arose from a misunderstanding of an allusion of Christ.
-He said that the wicked go to hell, into the fire that shall never be quenched — where their worm does not die, and the fire is not quenched.1
+He said that the wicked go to hell, into the fire that shall never be quenched — where their worm does not die, and the fire is not quenched

 Jesus is here using a special word whose meaning his hearers would have easily understood, although many translations of the Bible do not indicate the distinction.
 This word is gehenna, γέεννα and refers to a specific place on the outskirts of Jerusalem.
 “Gehenna”, or “gehinnom” is composed of two Hebrew words, ge, גָּיְא meaning “valley” and hinnom, הִנֹּם, the name of a person connected with that place.
-This valley of the son of Hinnom was immediately south of the walls of Jerusalem and is frequently mentioned in the Old Testament.2 In the days of the kings in Jerusalem this valley was used for horrific child sacrifices, when infants were burnt alive in a Tophet sacrifice to the false gods.3
+This valley of the son of Hinnom

 Jewish tradition reveals that in Christ’s day a burning rubbish heap in the Valley of Hinnom gave rise to the idea of a fiery place of judgement.
-They maintained that in this valley fires were kept burning perpetually (hence the not quenched reference of Jesus) to consume the refuse of Jerusalem, including the corpses of criminals.
-The edges of this decaying rubbish attracted flies, whose maggots were continually present (hence where their worm does not die).
-The point of this allusion is that nothing put into this conflagration would survive, and so Jesus used it as a symbol of the complete destruction of the unfaithful.
+They maintained that in this valley fires were kept burning perpetually (hence the not quenched

-A similar symbol, the lake of fire, is used in the Book of Revelation to describe the annihilation of the wicked for eternity.4
+, is used in the Book of Revelation to describe the annihilation of the wicked for eternity.4

 Thus, the “gehenna” hell of the New Testament is a symbol for the eternal complete destruction of the unfaithful, not a literal place of everlasting torment.